IQBio-JCSE/TeamRotationSpring2025/genes_of_interest/tutorial.md

 # Genes of interest from KEGG
+Goal: extract information about genes of interest from KEGG In the specific test case that is detailed in this example, we are looking for genes from _Helianthus annuus_ that are associates with terpenoid backbone synthesis.
+However, the scripts can be modified to search for genes associated with other pathways of interest (and likely for other organisms, although this has not been tested.)

 ## Retriving columns of interest from the data
+Before writing the search script, had to define which columns to keep from the entry page for each gene of interest.
+In the browser, each entry page for a gene has a table with information, which is converted into a full text format when a search for that gene (using its KEGG ID) is performed with the KEGG API.
+The rows in the table are the same for each gene, so we can look at the output from a sample search to determine which rows of the table are important to keep.
-Need to define which columns to keep from the entry page for each gene of interest To do this, first copied the output of `https://rest.kegg.jp/get/han:110865220+han:110867580` to a file called `sample_raw_out.txt`.
+To do this, first copied the output of `https://rest.kegg.jp/get/han:110865220+han:110867580` to a file called `sample_raw_out.txt`.
 Then, used the below command to extract the "column" names.  \
 ` awk -F'   ' '{print $1}' sample_raw_out.txt| sort |uniq | tr '\n' '_' | sed 's:_:\",\":g'`